 Our Reef ambassador: "As individuals we must be aware of how our actions and decisions impact the reef and other marine ecosystems.
 We have no second chances.
 We must act now to ensure our children’s children have the opportunity to marvel at the unparalleled beauty the Great Barrier Reef offers."

 Food and Cooking Guru

 6 October 1924 – 24 July 2019.
 A true legend and amazing 1MW ambassador.
 “Every woman wants to do what she can for her children’s future.
 You’re never too small to make a difference.”

 Non-executive Director and Sustainability Adviser & Speaker

-Sam Mostyn is a company director and sustainability adviser and speaker.
+Sam Mostyn was 1MW board chair for 5 years and we love her for that.
+She is a company director and sustainability adviser and speaker.
 Trained as a lawyer, she has also led teams creating sustainability strategies and programs, incorporating responsible principles into core business practices.